el18vg/TeamProject-Angles/README.md

 -   Second enter the section Number.
 -   Press any key to move to the next frame.
 -   Press ```q``` if you want to close it down.
+-   For the video selection the options are between 1-21 excluding 8.
+-   For the section the options are between 2 and 3.

 ## FAQ